 The below dashboard can be used to follow science and technology appropriations for FY 2018.
 Click on individual tabs to see how different agencies are faring throughout the funding debate, and mouse over for more detail.
-Currently, only data from the Trump Administration's budget request is displayed; data from Congressional spending bills will be added and updated once Congress begins to take up spending legislation this summer.

 See FY18 Appropriations Tracker for spending bill updates and AAAS analysis.

 How It Works: In the typical budget process, the White House requests funding levels for each agency and program first, in the early spring.
 Congress then follows with a set of spending bills that provide actual funding; often these are very different from what the Administration had in mind.
 The House and Senate work separately to craft their own bills.
 In the end, a compromise is reached between the House and Senate to set final spending levels for the year.